Leaflet: What you will need to pay

 You will need to pay from the date your care starts.
 You pay your contribution first and then the Council pays the remaining costs.

-If your care has already started, we will arrange your financial assessment promptly so that charges are not backdated for significant periods of time.
+If your care has already started, we will arrange your financial assessment promptly so that charges are not backdated for long periods of time.

 What is capital?